syncfusion-content/uwp-docs/uwp/sfchart/Axis.md

 ### Ticklines

 Ticklines are small markers extending from the gridlines, used to indicate the axis scaling.
-Tickline can be positioned either inside or outside of the axis line using [`TickLinesPosition`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~TickLinesPosition.html) and [`SmallTickLinesPosition`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.RangeAxisBase~SmallTickLinesPosition.html) property.
-The size of major and minor ticklines can be set using [`TickLineSize`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartAxis~TickLineSize.html) and [`SmallTickLineSize`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.RangeAxisBase~SmallTickLineSize.html) property.
+Tickline can be positioned either inside or outside of the axis line.

 The following code example and screenshot illustrate major and small ticklines set to [`Inside`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.AxisElementPosition.html).